 Criteria: The Authority's review of vendors invoices must be followed to maintain sound financial management and good accounting practices.
+Per diem policy needs to be specific as to employee mileage reimbursement rate.

-Effect: Disbursements were not in compliance with the Authority's policies and procedures.
+Effect: A disbursement was not in compliance with the Authority's policies and procedures.

-Cause: The Authority did not sufficiently review the vendors invoices to ensure compliance with gross receipts tax rules or the professional service agreement.
+Cause: The Authority did not sufficiently review the vendor's invoice to ensure compliance with hourly billing rate.

-Auditors' Recommendation: The self audit form needs to include specific steps for a detailed review of billing rates for legal services and when the Authority is required pay gross receipts taxes.
+Auditors' Recommendation: The self audit form needs to include specific steps for a detailed review of billing rates for legal services.
+The Authority's policy needs to be specific as to the mileage rate to pay employees.